Learn

 Part 5

-How OpenClaw Uses AI Agents
+How I Build AI Agents for Clients

 The systems I build typically involve multiple agents working together.
 A lead qualification agent captures and scores incoming leads, then hands qualified prospects to an outreach agent that sends personalized follow-up messages.
 A support agent handles customer inquiries using the company's knowledge base, while a reporting agent compiles performance data and delivers daily summaries.
 These agents communicate with each other, share data, and coordinate their actions through an orchestration layer that I design and manage.